Somachandra de Silva: Biography

-He played his last test match against England at Lord's in 1984.
+De Silva played his last test match against England at Lord's in 1984.
 However, it wasn't a happy outing for him in his last ever test match appearance as he declared himself unfit to play when he turned his ankle while warming up in the nets.
 Despite his ankle injury, the team management was keen and desperate to have in the playing XI given his experience and wicket taking abilities.
 He was somehow convinced by the team management to play in the test match whereas he toiled hard and bowled a marathon spell of 45 overs, conceding just 85 runs, taking two crucial wickets including 16 maiden overs.
-He was however was not able to land the deliveries to the right length properly due to the ankle injury.
+He was however not able to land the deliveries to the right length properly due to the ankle injury.

 He also played at the 1985 World Championship of Cricket tournament which was held in Australia.
-It was his final international appearance playing for Sri Lanka. de Silva also played Minor Counties cricket for Lincolnshire and Shropshire between 1976 and 1983.
+It was his final international appearance playing for Sri Lanka.
+De Silva also played Minor Counties cricket for Lincolnshire and Shropshire between 1976 and 1983.
 Following his retirement from international cricket, he later played club cricket in Melbourne for about five years initially with Northshore Geelong and later turned up for Ringwood.
 He announced his retirement from all forms of cricket at the age of 49.

 He later became a coach of the Sri Lankan cricket team and also coached the Sri Lanka Under 19 team.
-In December 2007, he was appointed as the cricket advisor by the then Sri Lankan President Mahinda Rajapaksa with the intention of promoting the sport in war affected northern areas of Sri Lanka especially in Jaffna.
+In December 2007, he was appointed the cricket advisor by the then Sri Lankan President Mahinda Rajapaksa with the intention of promoting the sport in war affected northern areas of Sri Lanka especially in Jaffna.
 He also served as schools cricket development officer at the Sri Lanka Cricket.

-In 2009 he was appointed by the then sports minister Gamini Lokuge as the interim chairman of Sri Lanka Cricket and served in the position until 2012 for three years.
+In 2009, he was appointed by the then sports minister Gamini Lokuge as the interim chairman of Sri Lanka Cricket and served in the position until 2012 for three years.
 During his tenure as chairman of Sri Lanka Cricket, Sri Lankan team performed well at international level whereas Sri Lanka reached the 2011 ICC Cricket World Cup final and 2012 ICC T20 World Cup final.
 Sri Lanka also reached number 3 position in ICC Men's Test Team Rankings under his tenure.